 - Hosting Powerful Conversations: Introduction to World Cafe and Open Space Technology (DLOG750)

 - Large-Scale Public Involvement Methods (DLOG751)

-- Social Media and Online Engagement (DLOG755)
+- Strategies and Tools for Online Engagement (DLOG755)

 - Design Thinking Methods for Engagement (DLOG756)